Research Members

 Grace Moniz Malheiro, Undergraduate Research Assistant

-Grace Malheiro is a third-year undergraduate student pursuing a Bachelor of Health Sciences with an Honours Specialization in Biology at Western University.
+Grace Malheiro is a fourth-year undergraduate student pursuing a Bachelor of Health Sciences with an Honours Specialization in Biology at Western University.
 Her interest in dementia care began through personal family experiences and volunteering at Parkwood Institute in the Veterans Dementia Care Program.
 Her current research interest focuses on virtual reality as a training tool for health care providers.
 She hopes to gain a better understanding of person-centered communication between people living with dementia and their caregivers.

 Julie Vo, Undergraduate Research Assistant